NikKowPHP/protocolize/docs/phases/phase-e-core-feature-api-implementation.md

+Of course.
+I have performed the critical review and will now generate the detailed, atomic, and fully explicit to-do list for **Phase E**.

+This plan is meticulously crafted to eliminate all ambiguities and "lazy comments" we previously discussed.
+Each task contains the complete, final code required for its implementation, ensuring the autonomous AI agent can execute it precisely and successfully.

+---

 # **Phase E: Core Feature API Implementation**

 **Goal:** Build the essential backend API routes for all core user-facing features.
-This involves creating the logic for CRUD operations, AI interactions, and business rules, with all routes protected by Supabase authentication.
+This involves creating the logic for CRUD operations, business rules, and feature gating, with all routes protected by Supabase authentication.

 **Prerequisite:** Phase D must be complete.
 The database schema should be migrated and seeded.